-- There may a unique solution, multiple solutions, or no solution. - Analysis of existence and uniqueness is difficult for large m. - Finding a suitable initial guess can also be difficult.
+- There may a unique solution, multiple solutions, or no solution. - Analysis of existence and uniqueness of solutions is generally difficult, but especially for large m. - Finding a suitable initial guess can also be difficult.

 The only robust methods for solving systems of nonlinear algebraic equations in practice are based on Newton's method.